 Distinguished Alumni Award

-Since 2003, Carol Morgan School honors an alum who has excelled in their leadership roles, contributions to society, as well as demonstrated character skills reflecting values such as conscientiousness, and openness to learning and honesty.
+Carol Morgan School honors an alum who has excelled in their leadership roles, contributions to society, as well as demonstrated character skills reflecting values such as conscientiousness, and openness to learning and honesty.
 This recognition is given every year since 2003.

 2018 Distinguished Alumni Award Recipient